-WHO prequalification requirements for finished pharmaceutical products and active pharmaceutical ingredients are based on international, pharmaceutical norms and standards.
+WHO prequalification requirements for in vitro diagnostics and male circumcision devices are based on international norms and standards.
 Meeting these can be challenging for manufacturers.
-WHO prequalification assessors and inspectors therefore welcome the opportunity to provide technical and scientific advice to manufacturers, either in response to questions forwarded by email, or at a meeting (be this face-to-face or via tele- or videoconference).
+WHO prequalification staff can, however, provide technical and scientific advice to manufacturers either in response to questions forwarded by email, or at a meeting (be this face-to-face or via tele- or videoconference).

 Technical advice: in writing

 Potential applicants or applicants may forward a request for technical advice to prequalification assessors (by emailing firstname.lastname@example.org) or prequalification inspectors (by emailing email@example.com) at any time, and can expect a response within a few hours or a few days, depending on the complexity of the question(s).